kstrafe/elevators/POSTMORTEM.md

 We didn't test enough.
 There is a tests directory that contains some tests but it seemed so tedious to write.
 Secondly, our tests wouldn't be perfectly pure since everything depended on `id` and `name`, which were generated randomly or loaded from a file.
-Our attempts at utilizing first-class modules (Units) failed as we dissatisfied with the results.
+Our attempts at utilizing first-class modules (Units) failed as we were dissatisfied with the results.

 The tests also became big for algorithms that would take entire-states and computed something from them.